Divyanshukumar2005/Mem_Element_Emulator/README.md

 ### 2. Graetz bridge + Inductor

-Same bridge, but the capacitor is swapped for a 1 mH inductor.
-Inductors store magnetic flux instead of charge, and since current through an inductor can't change instantly, the memory effect is stronger.
+Same bridge, capacitor replaced with a 1 mH inductor.
+Driven at 12.15 Hz with 1N4007 diodes this time.

+Inductors store magnetic flux rather than charge.
+Since current through an inductor resists sudden change, the memory effect is stronger — the loop gets wider.
+The state variable here is the inductor flux, not charge.

-The loop gets noticeably wider here compared to the capacitor case.
-The tradeoff is you need large inductance values to see this clearly at low frequencies, which is impractical for hardware.
+Practical limitation: you need very high inductance to see clear low-frequency behaviour.
+That's what motivated the GIC stage.

 ```spice
 V1 Vin 0 SIN(0 2.4 12.15)